 The Eagles, 5-1, face the 3-2 Redskins Monday night at the Linc.
 Ertz already has 54 career receptions against the Redskins — third-most ever by a tight end.

 “It’s just Year 2 in this system," he said.
 "I’m a lot more comfortable in my role this year as opposed to last year.
 I was hurt, missed two games, and I was slowly integrated back into the game plan.

 "I think this year I’m extremely confident in my role, I think they have the confidence in me to go out there and make plays when my number’s called, and it’s not going to be 10 targets every game.
 Last week it was two targets, 20 yards.
 It’s going to vary each and every week but I’m very happy with how they’re using me right now."

-Ertz and Nelson Agholor are the first Eagles tandem with four touchdown catches each through six games since Fred Barnett and Calvin Williams each had four back in 1992.
+Ertz and Nelson Agholor are the first Eagles tandem with four touchdowns each through six games since Fred Barnett and Calvin Williams each had four back in 1992.

 The red zone was a point of emphasis this offseason, and Wentz's numbers in the red zone are off the charts — 62 percent completion percentage, nine touchdowns, no interceptions and a 112.8 passer rating, fourth-highest in the NFL.

 Ertz is third in the NFL with five red-zone first-down catches and fourth in the NFL with both six red-zone receptions and 49 yards.